linq2db/docs/source/articles/get-started/asp-dotnet-core/index.md

 ## Add Connection String

-For this example we're going to use SQLite in memeory mode, for production you'll want to use something else, but it's pretty easy to change.
+For this example we're going to use SQLite in memory mode, for production you'll want to use something else, but it's pretty easy to change.

 First you want to add the connection string to `appsettings.Development.json`, something like this:
 ```json